Lucy-Family-Institute/presqt/docs/web_services.rst

+sourceUsername        string Requesting user’s source target username destinationTargetName string Name of the destination target the action is taking place on destinationUsername   string Requesting user’s destination target username keywordEnhancements   dict   Keyword enhancements that took place during this action

+                             `*` Fields found in this dictionaries

+initialKeywords*      array  The initial keywords found in this target

+                             This includes keywords in the target keywords found in FTS metadata file

+enhancedKeywords*     array  The new keyword enhancements added to the target enhancer*             str    The enhancement service used to enhance the keywords

-sourceUsername        string Requesting user’s source target username destinationTargetName string Name of the destination target the action is taking place on destinationUsername   string Requesting user’s destination target username files                 array  Array of files that were involved in the PresQT action sourcePath            string Path of the file at the source target sourceHashes          dict   Object that contains the file hashes at the source target
+files                 array  Array of files that were involved in the PresQT action sourcePath            string Path of the file at the source target sourceHashes          dict   Object that contains the file hashes at the source target